NordicMath/zeta-types-smc/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 ## Description
-This repository is cleaned up version of the sagemath cloud (project this was forked from).
+This repository is cleaned up version of the Sagemath cloud (project this was forked from).
 It will let you use code for computing with Tannakian Symbols and Multiplicative Functions.

 ## Installation
 There are two main ways to install:

 #### Create a CoCalc Project (and account if you haven't already)
-The advantage of using CoCalc is that it works on all operating systems, and sagemath is already installed.
+The advantage of using CoCalc is that it works on all operating systems, and Sagemath is already installed.
 Everything can be done free of charge, but we recommend paying for CoCalc, as the services it provides are excellent.